 YOSE UE - forest planting.

-A very special thank you to the members of the Bonsai Empire forum for their effort to put together this Bonsai terminology guide, as well as to Harry Harrington for granting permission to use his website article for most of the above definitions.
-More is mentioned in his book.
+A very special thank you to the members of the Bonsai Empire forum for their effort to put together this Bonsai terminology guide, as well as to Harry Harrington for granting permission to use his website article for some of the above definitions.